beddalumia/MOTTlab/ROADMAP.md

 --->

 # TODO

-## Optimization

-- [x] Make the SOPT runs faster, by optimizing the needed convolutions. [implemented a pow2-optimized FFTW-based custom algorithm that actually greatly improves the cpu-time for the `wres=2^15` calculation!]

 - [ ] Start writing markdown [docs](./docs), with the aim to document the implementation details (usage instruction should go directly on the [README](./README.md) instead...)